Your Complete Guide to First-Year Puppy Vaccinations – Shared by AKC

 Which Shots Do Puppies Need?

-We read about so many different vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which ones are important but optional.
-Here is an overview of the diseases that vaccinations will help your pet to avoid.
+With so many vaccinations available, it can be confusing to know which ones are essential and which are optional.
+Here’s an overview of the key diseases these vaccinations protect against.

 Bordetella Bronchiseptica

-This highly infectious bacterium causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
-It is the primary cause of kennel cough.
-There are injectable and nasal spray vaccines available.
+This highly contagious bacterium causes coughing, vomiting, and, in severe cases, seizures or death.
+It’s the leading cause of kennel cough, an upper respiratory infection.
+Vaccination is available as an injectable or nasal spray.

-If you plan on boarding your puppy in the future, attending group training classes, or using dog daycare services, often proof of this vaccination will be a requirement.
+If you plan to board your puppy, attend group training, or use dog daycare services, proof of Bordetella vaccination may be required.

 Canine Distemper